-Clear, glowy, porcelain-like skin san dark spots is always the goal, right?
+Clear, glowy, doll-like skin sans dark spots is always the goal, right?
 But like every other journey in life, you can't have a success story without jumping through a few hoops.
-Skin is a process, and sometimes dark spots feel impossible to avoid, so we tapped experts to fill us in on what they are and how to get rid of them.
+And for those with dark skin, at one point or another one of those hoops will likely be discoloration.

 According to Imahiyerobo-ip, tranexamic acid is a newer ingredient that is being used to treat hyperpigmentation.
 "It specifically addresses the role that UV light plays in melanogenesis," she says.
 "Tranexamic acid can be used orally or topically to treat stubborn pigmentary conditions like melasma.
 It is important to see a board-certified dermatologist before taking this medication orally.
 However, there are some great topical preparations that have become widely available."

 Dennis Gross, MD, recommends using products with brightening and anti-inflammatory benefits like bearberry extract, mulberry extract, azelaic amino acid, and licorice root extract.
 Two other important ingredients to seek out are ferulic acid and vitamin C. Ferulic acid is a plant-based antioxidant that enhances the properties of other vitamins and provides protection from sun damage.
 Vitamin C is an antioxidant with powerful skin-lightening properties that helps protect against free radicals and UVA damage.